 The Indiana SNRS underscores the importance of continual outreach and education to conservation partnerships and the public regarding stewardship of Indiana’s waters.
 The strategy acknowledges that the great potential to reduce nitrogen and phosphorus entering our waters depends on the cooperation of state, federal and local organizations’, ag and urban programs and initiatives, as well as private sector and citizen endeavors.
 The strategy identifies measures such as the proper location and types of conservation practices on productive agricultural ground and at the edge-of-field, efficient nutrient management, and managed drainage.
 In addition, septic system maintenance, appropriate residential fertilizer applications, erosion control at construction sites, and urban best management practices (BMPs) such as green infrastructure will be key to controlling nutrient runoff.
 It recognizes a continued need for conservation efforts, education, outreach and research in order to see progress.

-ISDA has developed story maps for each of Indiana’s ten major river and lake basins.
-These interactive applications showcase Indiana’s efforts to enhance water quality and enable users to learn more about conservation programming in each basin.
+ISDA has developed a web application to highlight each of Indiana’s ten major river and lake basins.
+This interactive application showcase Indiana’s efforts to enhance water quality and enable users to learn more about conservation programming in each basin.

 For more information about Indiana's commitment to enhance water quality, please contact ISDA.